 A corporate approach without using corresponding adjustments is fully consistent with driving additional climate impact.
 Given most African countries have made it clear that without international finance their NDCs cannot be met, impact which otherwise would not have taken place is created by providing the needed international climate finance.
-This approach allows a company to compensate / neutralize their emissions as well as claim there are supporting African nations in meeting their NDCs.
+This approach allows companies to compensate / neutralize their emissions while claiming they are supporting African nations in meeting their NDCs.